Complete neural signal processing and analysis: Zero to hero

 And you get access to the Q&A forum, where you can post specific questions about the course material and I answer as quickly as I can (typically 1-2 days).

-By the end of this course, you will have confidence in processing, cleaning, and analyzing brain electrical activity.
+By the end of this course, you will have confidence in processing, cleaning, analyzing, and performing statistics on brain electrical activity.

 What do you need to know before joining this course?

 I have tried to make this course accessible to anyone who is interested in learning neural signal processing and time series analysis.

 I believe you can simply start this course without any formal background in neuroscience/biology, and without any background in signal processing/math/statistics.
 That said, some background in these topics will definitely be helpful.

 However, I do assume that you have access to MATLAB (or Octave), and that you have some basic MATLAB coding skills (variables, for-loops, basic plotting).
 If you are a total noob to MATLAB, then please first take an intro-MATLAB course and then come back here.

 Why should you trust this weird Mike X Cohen guy?

 I've been teaching this material for almost 20 years.
 I'm really dedicated to teaching and I work really hard to improve my courses each year.

 Check out the reviews of this course and my other courses to see what my students think of my teaching style and dedication.